Information about your new kitten

 - Commercial vs home-prepared food: Kittens need a specific amount of calcium in their diet for bone growth.
 Too much or too little calcium will cause significant health problems for them.
 Commercially prepared foods from reputable pet food brands will be correctly balanced for all required nutrients.
 Unfortunately it is near impossible to measure these amounts correctly in home-prepared food.

 It is easier to prevent a flea problem than to deal with a flea population explosion on your kitten and in the house.
 Even in winter heated houses in Auckland will allow fleas to survive and breed, so year round flea treatment may be needed.

 There are many flea treatments on the market and they come under one of the following headings:

 - Sprays – Effective against fleas if used properly though vary between brands, are frequently not tolerated well by cats (hate sound, will froth at mouth after grooming), applied over entire body.

-- Neck applications – Few drops of liquid applied to back of neck, easy to apply & applied monthly, has a wider range of effect (Advantage & Frontline only).
-We recommend Advantage & Frontline, which are highly effective, kill adult fleas on cat and flea larvae in environment.
+- Neck applications – Few drops of liquid applied to back of neck, easy to apply & applied monthly, has a wider range of effect.
+We recommend Advantage , which is highly effective, kills adult fleas on cat and flea larvae in environment.

-- Topical flea and wormer- Advocate & Revolution are two leading multi treatments that are also applied to the back of the neck.
+- Topical flea and wormer- Bravecto and Advocate are two leading multi treatments that are also applied to the back of the neck.
 They not only kill fleas, but also have a worm treatment included, which can by-pass having to give your cat a worm tablet if done regularly.
 They also contain ear mite treatment.